 8. Both we and our pupils will benefit in a practical way from our clear sense of why it is that we wish to teach the Technique.
 Whether by overt means or subtle, these reasons are likely to be communicated to our pupils.

 9. The most successful teachers are usually more interested in helping their colleagues than in competing with them.
-The attitude of mind that is created by a co-operative viewpoint is likely to enhance one’s skills as a teacher, attract pupils and to encourage other professionals and colleagues to assist us in building a practise and advance the profession as a whole.
+The attitude of mind that is created by a co-operative viewpoint is likely to enhance one’s skills as a teacher, attract pupils, encourage other professionals and colleagues to assist us in building a practise and advance the profession as a whole.

 10. We should be careful never to make claims for the efficacy of the AT as a cure.
 Rule 50.1 of the UK Advertising Standards Authority states that only medical practitioners can claim to ‘cure’ and then they must not give any guarantee.
 A rule of thumb is that the Alexander Technique can help with conditions for which misuse is a contributing factor.
 Since it is impossible to know for certain whose symptoms will benefit from improvements in Use, it is always a matter of taking lessons to see if the Technique can help.
 However, since improved Use is almost always of value to a person, we need feel no inadequacy at being unable to guarantee an outcome.
 We ought never to attempt to diagnose a medical condition, and should advise our pupils to discuss any health concerns they may have with their doctor.